Mai Tai’s, Poke and all the Tiki inspired decor you can imagine at these Atlanta tiki restaurants and bars.

 Tasty tiki drinks are sure to please but don’t miss out on other Asian inspired drinks like the Malaysian Mule or Chinese Fire drill.

 The menu at Hawkers is huge and we barely made it past the small plates.
 Korean fried chicken wings, a signature curry – Po Po Los with shrimp and and the fried wontons were all terrific starts to our meal.

 Trader Vic’s has fancy tiki food and cocktails

 Located in the basement of the Hilton hotel downtown you’ll find Trader Vic’s.
 The spacious restaurant features a tiki theme throughout.
 And after a few Mai Tai’s you may just feel like you’ve been transported the South Pacific.
 Huge drinks with umbrellas are the perfect way to start your tiki experience here.
 Try the Kung Pao chicken, salmon or Rack of Lamb.
 DYK?
 Their Chinese wood fired oven dates back to the Han Dynasty?

 Though there are several Trader Vic’s throughout the world, the Atlanta one was one of the originals, standing the test of time.
-They often have live music here.
+They often have live music here too.

 Tiki Iniki – this tiny spot is BIG on the tiki theme

 Start your meal with the pork belly wraps.
-Though it was not much for two people, so if you have more, I’d make two orders.
+It was not much for two people, so I’d make two orders.
 We mopped up this delicious pork in minutes.
 We also order salmon two ways – topped on a bagel and beet cured.
 The latter was the best.
 I also enjoyed a poke bowl with tuna, rice, seaweed salad and sweet potato chips.